Chinese Incense Culture - SunOverMoon

 Join us to learn about the history, uses and types of Chinese incense.
 You'll discover where to buy the best Chinese incense for yourself, including in incense stores, as well as destinations within China that have thousands of years of history.

 Incense is a natural aromatic material, such as bark or herbs, that emits fragrant smoke when burned.
 Today, it can be purely natural or man-made.
 The Chinese word for incense is (香).
-The same kanji used to translate the word as smell or fragrance.

 There are two main types of incense in China.

-incense: heating or smothering small pieces of incense wood
+1. heating or smothering small pieces of incense wood

-Yaki incense: direct burning incense made from paste in the form of a stick or cone
+2. direct burning incense made from paste in the form of a stick or cone

 Heating incense involves heating the aromatic material over a piece of hot charcoal embedded in the ashes.
 The use of this method produces a mild smoke that is almost invisible.
 After use, the aromatic material is scorched, but there are no ashes.
 Incense and sandalwood both fall into this category.